Henry Purcell: Early career

 In 1679, he wrote songs for John Playford's Choice Ayres, Songs and Dialogues and an anthem, the name of which is unknown, for the Chapel Royal.
-From an extant letter written by Thomas Purcell we learn that this anthem was composed for the exceptionally fine voice of the Rev. John Gostling, then at Canterbury, but afterwards a gentleman of His Majesty's Chapel.
+From an extant letter written by his uncle Thomas Purcell, we learn that this anthem was composed for the exceptionally fine voice of the Rev. John Gostling, who was then at Canterbury, but afterwards became a gentleman of His Majesty's Chapel.
 Purcell wrote several anthems at different times for Gostling's extraordinary basso profondo voice, which is known to have had a range of at least two full octaves, from D below the bass staff to the D above it.
 The dates of very few of these sacred compositions are known; perhaps the most notable example is the anthem They that go down to the sea in ships.
 In gratitude for the providential escape of King Charles II from shipwreck, Gostling, who had been of the royal party, put together some verses from the Psalms in the form of an anthem and requested Purcell to set them to music.
 The challenging work opens with a passage which traverses the full extent of Gostling's range, beginning on the upper D and descending two octaves to the lower.